Updated: Sep 24

 Another one of THOSE days.
 Too much to do, too many meetings, and a general sense of running behind.
 Ugh.
 What to do when the day feels overwhelming?
-Take control.
+It may sound overly reductive or simple but the first step is to mentally decide that you are going to take control of the rest of the day.

 The Law of Control